darenjacobscellwize/dev-672/README.md

 /opt/spaces/raw_data/network/SAMSUNG
 ```

-# Assumptions / Requirements
+# NOTE / Requirements
+For this to work you need to
 1. Connect to Customer VPN
-1. Your ssh key is authorized on the NFS server
+1. Add your SSH key to the NFS server (172.21.188.152)

 bash dev-672.sh